The Natural Geographic Divisions of Ecuador

 Tourism

 Most coastal tourism is found north of Guayaquil and south of the Colombian border along the Ruta del Sol.
 Recently, whale-watching is taking off.
-July through September hump-backed whales migrate from the
+July through September hump-backed whales migrate through the region.
+Puerto Lopez is likely the best option for whales, diving, or snorkeling though other communities are beginning to experiment with new offers.

 Use the slider below to see articles about the Ecuadorian Pacific Coast.